 This tutorial shows the basics of connecting tools and data together in ModelBuilder to create a model.

 This tutorial shows the basics of creating a tool with ModelBuilder.
 A model tool is a model that exposes variables as parameters that appear on the tool dialog box when the model is run as a tool.
-You need parameters to create tasks.
+You need parameters in order to create tasks.
 The other two topics show how to create model parameters.

 This topic introduces you to advanced techniques that you may have cause to use when authoring your task with ModelBuilder.